Angels Broadcast Television: San Diego County

-Bally Sports West maintains widespread cable carriage in San Diego County.
-However, the two major providers in the area, Time Warner Cable and Cox Communications, have refused to carry Prime Ticket since its launch in 1997; both cable providers claim that the network has asked for carriage fees they deemed to be too expensive for carriage on their expanded basic tiers.
+Angels Broadcast Television maintains widespread cable carriage in San Diego County.
+However, the two major providers in the area, Time Warner Cable and Cox Communications (both later absorbed by Charter Communications and now operate under it’s Spectrum brand), have refused to carry Prime Ticket since its launch in 1997; both cable providers claim that the network has asked for carriage fees they deemed to be too expensive for carriage on their expanded basic tiers.
 However, Prime Ticket was carried on some former systems that Time Warner Cable acquired in 2006 from Adelphia Communications.
 Adelphia had added the channel to their lineup in 2001.

-On March 17, 2012, as part of a contract signed with FSN to acquire the local cable rights to the San Diego Padres, Fox Sports Networks created a separate regional network for the San Diego market, Fox Sports San Diego (now Bally Sports San Diego).
-Despite that channel's launch, Bally Sports West remains available on cable providers in the San Diego area; however, Bally Sports San Diego carries some programming (including most live sporting events) from Bally Sports SoCal, which essentially makes striking any carriage agreement for that channel unnecessary.
+On March 17, 2012, as part of a contract signed with FSN to acquire the local cable rights to the San Diego Padres, Fox Sports Networks created a separate regional network for the San Diego market, Fox Sports San Diego (later Bally Sports San Diego).
+Despite that channel's launch, Bally Sports West remained available on cable providers in the San Diego area; however, Bally Sports San Diego carried some programming (including most live sporting events) from Bally Sports SoCal, which essentially makes striking any carriage agreement for that channel unnecessary.

-Because the San Diego Padres hold territorial rights for all of San Diego County, Los Angeles Angels games are blacked out in the county on Bally Sports West regardless of the cable or satellite provider, requiring a subscription to the MLB Extra Innings out-of-market sports package to view those telecasts.
-All other sports programming, with the exception of Angels baseball games carried on Bally Sports West, is available in San Diego County.
+Because the San Diego Padres hold territorial rights for all of San Diego County, Los Angeles Angels games are blacked out in the county on Angels Broadcast Television regardless of the cable or satellite provider, requiring a subscription to the MLB Extra Innings out-of-market sports package to view those telecasts.
+All other sports programming, with the exception of Angels baseball games carried on Angels Broadcast Television, is available in San Diego County.

 Las Vegas Valley

-Bally Sports West and Bally Sports SoCal maintains widespread cable carriage in the Las Vegas Valley.
+Angels Broadcast Television maintains widespread cable carriage in the Las Vegas Valley.

-On May 23, 2017, it was announced that AT&T SportsNet had acquired the RSN rights to the Vegas Golden Knights to televise broadcast games in Southern Nevada on AT&T SportsNet Rocky Mountain which started in the 2017-2018 NHL Season.
+On May 23, 2017, it was announced that AT&T SportsNet (then known as Root Sports) had acquired the RSN rights to the Vegas Golden Knights to televise broadcast games in Southern Nevada on AT&T SportsNet Rocky Mountain which started in the 2017-2018 NHL Season.

-Because the Vegas Golden Knights hold territorial rights for all of Southern Nevada, Anaheim Ducks and Los Angeles Kings games are blacked out in the Las Vegas Valley on Bally Sports West and Bally Sports SoCal regardless of the cable or satellite provider, requiring a subscription to the NHL Center Ice out-of-market sports package to view those telecasts.
-All other sports programming, with the exception of Ducks and Kings hockey games carried on Bally Sports West and Bally Sports SoCal, is available in Southern Nevada.
+Because the Vegas Golden Knights hold territorial rights for all of Southern Nevada, Los Angeles Kings games are blacked out in the Las Vegas Valley on Angels Broadcast Television regardless of the cable or satellite provider, requiring a subscription to the NHL Center Ice out-of-market sports package to view those telecasts; a similar policy applied to Anaheim Ducks games when the Bally Sports West and SoCal channels held the rights to the team.
+All other sports programming, with the exception of Kings hockey games carried on Angels Broadcast Television, is available in Southern Nevada.